Frank Kaderabek: Life and career

-Kaderabek remains on the faculty at West Chester University, where he serves as an adjunct faculty member.
-While there, Kaderabek gives all of his students one-hour lessons every two weeks instead of half-hour lessons every week, saying, "You cannot accomplish anything worthwhile in only half an hour.
+Kaderabek remained on the faculty at West Chester University, where he served as an adjunct faculty member.
+While there, Kaderabek gave all of his students one-hour lessons every two weeks instead of half-hour lessons every week, saying, "You cannot accomplish anything worthwhile in only half an hour.
 By that time you have only just said 'hello'".
 Kaderabek did a clinic at the first annual West Chester University Trumpet Fest on the Fundamentals of Trumpet Playing and also participated in the Claude Gordon International Brass Workshops from 1984 until the final one in 1993.

+Kaderabek died at his home in East Falls, Pennsylvania, on December 28, 2023, at the age of 94.